goreil/hacking-cheatsheet/README.md

 * `gdb -q <output_file>` quiet mode, disable header

 ## In GDB
+* Have run with arguments `gdb --args executablename arg1 arg2 arg3`
 * `list` Shows the source code if it exists.
 * `b <line>` Sets a breakpoint
 * `run` Runs the program